opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

 **--vm-hypervisor-parameters**=""
   Specifies an array of parameters to pass to the hypervisor.

+**--vm-kernel-path**=PATH
+  Set path to the kernel used to boot the container virtual machine.

 **--windows-devices**=[]
   Specifies devices that MUST be available in the container.